galuhalifani/kalenda_bot/docs/PRIVACY.md

 ### 2. Messages & Media
 - Messages you send to Kalenda (including text, images, voice notes, and screenshots)
-- We process this information to extract events or understand your requests.
+- We temporarily process these information to extract events or understand your requests.
+- We DO NOT store or retain any of those media or event details in our database

 ### 3. Google Calendar Data (Optional)
 - If you choose to connect your Google Calendar, we access: